WHAT TO EXPECT FROM YOUR FIRST YOGA CLASS

 ◦ Chanting Om: Many yoga classes begin and end the class by chanting the sound “Om.”
 This Sanskrit word is said to be the sound of creation, and helps to unite energy and bring sacredness to the practice.

 ◦ Savasana: Pronounced sha-VAH-sah-nah, this is always the final resting pose in any yoga class.
+It can also be used in place of Child’s Pose during class if a break is needed.
 It translates to “corpse pose,” and while that might sound morbid, it simply represents the natural ending of the practice, and reminds us that everything in life happens in cycles.
-The pose is quite simple; you’ll just lie on your back for a few minutes while the benefits of the practice absorb into your system.
+The pose is quite simple; you’ll lie on your back for a few minutes while the benefits of the practice absorb into your system.

 8. Make It a Routine

 Sometimes the hardest part is making it to the studio in the first place!
-Once you’ve crossed the threshold, remember that the practice only truly becomes effective once you’ve made it a routine.
-You wouldn’t go to the gym only once and expect results, would you?
+Once you’ve crossed the threshold, remember that the practice becomes even more effective once you’ve made it a routine.

 At first, you can aim to go to a yoga class twice a week and see how you feel.
 You will likely notice an increase in strength, flexibility, calmness, and better sleep as a result.
 And don’t forget to relish the feeling of accomplishment for doing something new and good for yourself.
 You deserve it!